azeltov/Cortana-Intelligence-Suite-Industry-Solution-How-To-Guides/Energy/Demand Forecasting/Energy Demand Forecast Technical Deployment Guide/README.md

 Validation and Results
 ----------------------

 It will take about 2~3 hours to generate the first batch demand forecast results.
-To ensure that the system is functioning as expected, you can check the database tables DemandRealHourly and DemandForecastHourly to verify that data are being added to these tables hourly.
+If you specified the “start” time of the data factory pipelines to be a time in the future, you need to wait for 2~3 hours after that time and keep the data generator running between the “start” time and the “end” time.
+If you specified the “start” time to be in the past, you should start seeing data in your Power BI dashboard 2~3 hours after data factory deployment.
+Use the ***Refresh*** button in Power BI to get the latest data visualization.

-If the DemandForecastHourly table is not receiving results in approximately 3 hours after starting the services you can take the following steps to see where the issue might be, but also consider that the dashboards for the services update about every 15 minutes.
+To ensure that the system is functioning as expected, you can check the database tables DemandRealHourly and DemandForecastHourly to verify that data are being added to these tables hourly.If the DemandForecastHourly table is not receiving results in approximately 3 hours after starting the services you can take the following steps to see where the issue might be, but also consider that the dashboards for the services update about every 15 minutes.

 #### Check data streaming